Tofame/OtbDatTransformata/README.md

 ***================================================================================***

-***Notes from comparing .dat and .otb, that hopefully will lead to removal of .otb*** .otb format is deemed to not implementing anything new, it's just a bridge for a useless system of client-id and server-id which was allegedly created because of some weird item removal YEARS ago. .otb does not contain anything additional other than *alwaysOnTopOrder=ITEM_ATTR_TOPORDER*, which is calculated anyway based on `type` from .dat.
+***Notes from comparing .dat and .otb, that hopefully will lead to removal of .otb*** `.otb` format is deemed to not be implementing anything new, it's just a bridge for a unnecessary convention of client-id and server-id which was allegedly created because of some weird item removal YEARS ago. `.otb` does not contain anything additional other than *alwaysOnTopOrder=ITEM_ATTR_TOPORDER*, which is calculated anyway based on `type` from .dat.

 The `.dat` code in question related to stack order:
 ```